iWriteGigs

 Question #42

-A families are systems.
+B families are systems.

 C family communication is involuntary.

-D family communication is role-driven.
+D family communication patterns vary significantly.

-E family communication patterns vary significantly.
+E family communication is formative.

 Question #47